yiyueluo/IntelligentCarpet/README.md

 __CVPR 2021__ [\[Project Page\]]() [\[Paper\]]() [\[Video\]]()

 ## Dataset
-Dataset can be found here: https://www.dropbox.com/sh/rzuzasgf6dntnrb/AACsWKeXpCOzZyYlan1cmNiha?dl=0
+Dataset can be found here: https://www.dropbox.com/sh/5l0lm4po64xf6jd/AACuMt_oGy99Beyz_IMeknQ6a?dl=0

 * __tactile_keypoint_data.zip__ contains the normalized tactile frames from the carpet and the triangulated and optimized 3D keypoint position in real-world frame (unit: cm)
 * __singlePerson_test.zip__ contains the test set for single person pose estimation
 * __singlePerson_test_diffTask.zip__ contains the test set for single person pose estimation, which is arranged by individual tasks (Note: use `sample_data_diffTask` to load data)

+Download the desired test set and unzip to its correspondng folder.

 ## Quick Start
 ````